swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 ### Open an issue

-=== ":simple-github: GitHub"

 Create a new issue by going to the **Issues** section from the top header of your GitHub repository.
 Select **New issue** and describe the work/improvements/ideas that you want to integrate to the codebase.
 In this guide, you can name the issue _Demonstrate model evolution tracking_.
 Create the issue by selecting **Create**.

-=== ":simple-gitlab: GitLab"

-    Create a new issue by going to the **Issues** section from the left sidebar of your GitLab project.
-Select **New issue** and describe the work/improvements/ideas that you want to integrate to the codebase.
-In this guide, you can name the issue _Demonstrate model evolution tracking_.
-Create the issue by selecting **Submit new issue**.

 ### Create a branch for the issue

-=== ":simple-github: GitHub"

 In the newly created issue, select
 **Create a branch for this issue or link a pull request** from the right sidebar.
 Create the branch by selecting **Create branch**.
 A new pop-up opens with the name of the branch you want to checkout to.

-=== ":simple-gitlab: GitLab"

-    In the newly created issue, select **Create merge request** and change the merge request configuration if needed.
-Create the merge request by selecting **Create merge request**.
-This will automatically create a new branch linked to the issue.

 ### Checkout the new branch